 Red Sox's Christian Vazquez: Not in Thursday's lineup

-Vazquez takes a seat for Thursday's series finale against the Blue Jays, Evan Drellich of WEEI.com reports.
+Vazquez will take a seat for Thursday's series finale against the Blue Jays, Evan Drellich of WEEI.com reports.

 Vazquez gets a day off from his catching duties following three starts in the past four games, including an 0-for-3 night at the plate during Wednesday's victory.
 Sandy Leon will take over behind the plate in his stead.